Carnegie Mellon Ph.D. Students Named Hertz Graduate Fellows

 Shelley Anna received a bachelor's degree in physics from Carnegie Mellon in 1995, the same year she received a Hertz Fellowship.
 She's now a professor of chemical engineering in CMU's College of Engineering.

 "The spirit of the Hertz Foundation is really in line with the spirit of Carnegie Mellon," Anna said.
 "We have such a long history of creative, interdisciplinary work that pushes people to go beyond the status quo.
 In my mind, that goes hand in hand with what Hertz is looking for."

 Po-Shen Loh, an associate professor of mathematical sciences in the Mellon College of Science, received a Hertz Fellowship in 2004 and did his Ph.D. at Princeton.
 He is now an interviewer for the fellowship's selection process.

 "The Hertz Foundation looks for people who will have a very significant impact on the future of humankind," Loh said.
 "They seek the kind of people who will continue to pursue their intellectual curiosity, in order to drive the human race to a higher place."

-Flanigan, a 2019 Hertz Fellow, will start her graduate work at the School of Computer Science in the fall.
+Flanigan, a 2019 Hertz Fellow, will start her graduate work at the Computer Science Department in the fall.
 She chose CMU primarily because of its outstanding faculty and students.